 Is your database in a cluster?
-If so, consider running multiple Search Servers and ZooKeeper Servers.
+If so, consider running multiple Search Servers and a Rulebase Server Group or multiple ZooKeeper Servers.

 Starting the Identity Resolution Servers

 Before you start the Identity Resolution Servers, ensure that the License Server is running.